-- Populi: - We continue to support our students and faculty with Populi and are working on being more efficient and ensuring a team member is available to provide support within a few hours of requests and within an hour of emergencies. - Zoom - We continue to partner with faculty, student services and the library to host and support Zoom Rooms and webinars for our students, faculty and alumni. - Zoom continues to add and improve features and also shore up its security features - April 2023 quarter is in full swing and we are in preparation for the July module. - Jodi-Ann Mighty continues to provide support on the weekends (and some weekdays) - CHAT GPT: We have investigated the capabilities of Chat GPT and how it could be used positively in educational settings.
+- We continue to partner with faculty, student services and the library to host and support Zoom Rooms and webinars for our students, faculty and alumni. - Zoom continues to add and improve features and also shore up its security features - April 2023 quarter is in full swing and we are in preparation for the July module. - Jodi-Ann Mighty continues to provide support on the weekends (and some weekdays) - CHAT GPT: We have investigated the capabilities of Chat GPT and how it could be used positively in educational settings.
 Contributed to developing a BGU Policy on AI/Chat GPT. - New Orientation Course: A new Populi-based Orientation course is being developed.
 New students will be invited to go through that course before getting into class the following Module.
 The Zoom orientation sessions will be to answer questions synchronously.

-I. DIRECTORS OF CERTIFICATES - Ms. CONNIE PARKER AND MS. CAROLYN COCHRAN
+I. DIRECTORS OF CERTIFICATES - MS. CONNIE PARKER AND MS. KATHY PIERBURG